 Kalamazoo RESA Young Adult Program

-Collaborating with the Kalamazoo Regional Educational Service Agency, whose services include providing a range of transition services to young people with disabilities ages 17-26, the Gilmore Piano Lab teaches the basics of music and rhythm through the piano, percussion and other instruments.
+Collaborating with the Kalamazoo Regional Educational Service Agency, whose services include providing a range of transition services to young people with disabilities ages 17-26, the Gilmore Piano Lab teaches the basics of music and rhythm through the piano, percussion and music technology.
+Aligning with the principles of the Young Adult Program, adult living skills are practiced and supported by giving the students recreational music making skills.
+Music therapy is used to support communication in social settings through popular drum circle exercises.